VU-Programming/OOFP-repls/README.md

 The REPLs have three types of command:

 - **Expression Evaluation:** If the input is an expression (for example: `1 + 4 * 3 + 5`) then the output should be its result (18 in this example)
-- **Variable Assignment:** If the input is an assignment (for example: `n = 18 * m * 2 + 5`, the REPL should store the binding of that variable (either as Int or Multiset) and print the new binding (in this case: `n = 77`, assuming m = 2).
-You always evaluate the assignment, it is always a constant.
-If you encounter a variable in the input, as in the example above, you need to use the bound variable.
-If it is unknown then the input is incorrect.
+- **Variable Assignment:** If the input is an assignment (for example: `n = 18 * m * 2 + 5`, the REPL should store
+ the binding of that variable (either as Int or Multiset) and print the new binding (in this case: `n = 77`, assuming m = 2).
+If you encounter a variable in the input, as in the example above, you need to the value associated with that variable.
+If a variable does not have a value (it is unbound), then the input for variable assignment is
+    incorrect.
+Hence, we can only bind variables to constants (not to expressions).
 - **Expression Simplification:** If the input starts with an "@" then the REPL should simplify the expression after the "@" according to the [rules below](#simplification-rules).
 For example, `@ ( ( n * 2 ) + ( n * 3 ) ) + a * b` should give `n * 5 + a * b`.
 Notice that we compute the `n * (2 + 3) = n * 5`, you should do the same.
-Notice that you do not have to simplify `5 * n * m * 3` to `15 * n * m`, but its bonus points if you do.
+Notice that you do not have to simplify `5 * n * m * 3` to `15 * n * m`.

 Note that evaluation and simplification only differ when dealing with unbound variables.
-Evaluating unbound variables give an error, but they can be simplified.
+Evaluating unbound variables give an error, but simplifying expression with unbound variables does not.
 Bound variables should be treated as their corresponding value both when simplifying and evaluating.
 For example:
 ```
 n = 18 + 2
 > n = 20